 ••• Sweater or Scarf

-I have low tolerance towards the cold, especially inside airplanes, so I always pack a sweater.
-If I’m heading to hot place, a light long-sleeved cardigan or a huge scarf already works best for me.
+I have low tolerance for the cold, especially inside airplanes, so I always pack a sweater.
+If I’m heading to a hot place, a light long-sleeved cardigan or a huge scarf already works best for me.

 • • •